 Have fun moving! ;-P

 I want to end this post by giving credit where it's due.
-I had been talking to Farris over at Farris law and the interaction inspired me to write this.
-Farris law is a first-rate injury lawyer in MISSOURI and they have been great to me in recent times.
+I had been talking to Brian over at EPolos and the interaction inspired me to write this.
+EPolos is an adept embroidery service in TEXAS and they have been great to me in recent times.
 Thanks for the idea guys!
 Well, I'm formally signing off for the evening.
 I'm exhausted.
 Until next time!

 Posted in Real Estate Post Date 09/06/2015